Special offers

 § 1 General

 (1) The company tennistown GmbH, Enderstr.
-88, 01277 Dresden (hereinafter referred to as the shop operator) offers goods for sale through its internet pages.
+88, 01277 Dresden (hereinafter also referred to as the shop operator) offers goods for sale through its website.

 (2) The deliveries and services of the shop operator via the online shop tennistown are exclusively subject to these General Terms and Conditions.

-(3) In business transactions with companies as well as legal entities under public law and public law special assets, these General Terms and Conditions also apply to all future legal transactions, even if they are not expressly agreed again.
-If the customer does not wish to accept the General Terms and Conditions of the online shop tennistown, they must notify the shop operator in text form beforehand.
-Deviating general terms and conditions of the customer are hereby rejected.
-Therefore, the terms and conditions of the customer or third parties shall not apply even if the shop operator does not separately object to their applicability in individual cases or if the shop operator refers to a letter that contains or refers to the terms and conditions of the customer or a third party.
+(3) In business transactions with companies as well as legal entities under public law and public law special assets, these General Terms and Conditions also apply to all future legal transactions, even if they are not expressly agreed upon again.
+In the event that the customer does not wish to accept the General Terms and Conditions of the online shop tennistown, they must notify the shop operator in text form beforehand.
+Any differing general terms and conditions of the customer are hereby rejected.
+Therefore, the customer's or third parties' terms and conditions do not apply even if the shop operator does not expressly object to their applicability in individual cases or if the shop operator refers to a letter that contains or refers to the customer's or a third party's terms and conditions.

 § 2 Right of Withdrawal

-Consumers have a right of withdrawal, whereby a consumer is any natural person who enters into a legal transaction for purposes that predominantly are not attributable to their commercial or independent professional activity.
+Consumers have a right of withdrawal, whereby a consumer is any natural person who enters into a legal transaction for purposes that are predominantly outside their trade, business, or profession.

 Withdrawal Information